-An EHC plan is a legal document that describes a child or young person’s special educational, health and social care needs, explains the extra help that will be given to meet those needs and how that help will support the child or young person to achieve what they want to in their life.
+An Education, Health and Care (EHC) plan is a legal document that describes a child or young person’s special educational, health and social care needs.
+It explains the extra help that will meet those needs and how that help will support the child or young person to achieve what they want to in their life.

 An EHC plan can be issued to a child or young person between the ages of 0 and 25 years.